hugovandevliert/ios-beta-notifier/README.md

 This tool notifies you when one of your iOS beta applications become available!

-This application periodically crawls iOS beta sites to determine its status.
+This application periodically crawls iOS beta sites to determine its beta status.
-When a beta becomes available, a message is sent to the user through a Telegram bot.
+When a beta status is changed to _open_, the Telegram bot notifies the user with a message.
 Every day at 09:00, the user gets an overview of all betas.

 ## Installation